sergiodxa/now-env/readme.md

 ### CLI Usage

-Since `now-env` should only run in development it makes sense to add it as a `devDependency` in yourr application `package.json`.
+Since `now-env` should only run in development it makes sense to add it as a `devDependency` in your application `package.json`.
 In that case you may not want to add `require('now-env')` to your code since it will break in case you only install production dependencies.

 You can solve this using now-env only via the CLI with the following command: